Frequently Asked Questions

 How is the Case Study project graded?

 Each case study must be completed within 2 months and has an estimated completion time of 50 hours.
 The case study project will be reviewed by a panel of qualified Subject Matter Experts.
 Each project will have a minimum acceptable standard.
 If the subject work submitted is incomplete, it will be not be accepted.
 If the project work is complete but is deficient relative to the standard, a candidate will be provided with suggestions and receive one additional month to correct the deficiencies.
-(There will be an additional re-test fee if the additional month is required.)

 What are the consequences of failing an exam or case study?